SEMOSS/remote-client-server/README.md

 ## Access API Endpoints
 - `ws://localhost:8888/api/generate` - Gen-AI WebSocket endpoint.

 - `http://localhost:8888/api/health` - Health check endpoint.

 - `http://localhost:8888/api/status` - Returns an object with values for the current model, queue size, GPU utilization and server status.

+- `http://localhost:8888/api/models/{model}` - Takes a model short name as a parameter and returns whether the correct model files are present in the model_files directory.

 ## Adding New Models